• Go to app

 7. Hiroshima

-Immerse yourself in Japanese culture.
+Immerse yourself in Japanese culture

-A tea ceremony is a very special experience that, as a traveller, really can’t be replicated back home and is just so soothing for the soul.
-It’s safe to say we could all use a warm hug from the inside right now and there is no doubt that while visiting this city you will be reflecting on the major tragedy that took place here during World War II.
+A tea ceremony is a very special experience that, as a traveler, really can’t be replicated back home and is just so soothing for the soul.
+It’s safe to say we could all use a warm hug from the inside right now and there is no doubt that while visiting this city, you will be reflecting on the major tragedy that took place here during World War II.
 This makes for an even more compelling reason to take some time to just be.

 Insta-worthy moment: A totally blissed-out shot of you and your friends at peace and drinking tea.
 Did someone say perfection?